-The use of androgenic-anabolic steroids (AAS) can cause baldness, which is called androgenetic alopecia.
-This type of alopecia occurs most often – it is encountered by more than half of all men at the age of about 50 years.
+The use of anabolic-androgenic steroids (AAS) can cause baldness, which is called androgenetic alopecia.
+This type of alopecia occurs in more than half of all men at the age of about 50 years.
 In this case, hair loss does not occur spontaneously, but is characterized by firm signs:

 People prone to androgenetic alopecia are under the influence of both androgenic factors, and genetic predisposition.
 They have more androgen receptors and more dihydrotestosterone is formed in the scalp than those who are not prone to baldness.

 Dihydrotestosterone (DHT) is the main cause of alopecia.
 It is formed from testosterone by the action of an enzyme, which is always present in the hair follicle.
 Under the influence of DHT, there is a spasm of the vessels feeding the follicles.
 They begin to form thin, short, slightly dyed hairs in exchange for full hair.
 Such vessels cannot create hair cover, the scalp becomes visible through them, which is perceived as visible alopecia.
 Due to the constant lack of nutrition, hair follicles finally cease to produce hair and gradually die off.
 The same principle applies to all AAS even in the absence of the required amount of testosterone.

 The genetic component of baldness is not yet fully understood.
 Previously, it was believed that inheritance passes from the grandfather onto the mother, but later evidence suggests that the transmission of predisposition to baldness comes from the father.
 It proves hair loss is not one gene, but a whole gene complex, responsible for both the onset of alopecia and its intensity.